ubntc/go/batching/batbq/SCALING.md

 This can be a bottleneck and may require using more than one worker to read from the same channel.

-If `BatcherConfig.AutoScale` is `true` the batcher will concurrently run more workers based on the observed batch load and the [configured](config.go) `MinWorkers` and `MaxWorkers`.
+If `BatcherConfig.AutoScale` is `true` the batcher will concurrently run more workers based on the observed batch load and the [configured](config/config.go) `MinWorkers` and `MaxWorkers`.

-Using multiple workers, results in more batches being collected and sent concurrently via `output.Put(ctx, batch)`.
+Using multiple workers may result in more batches being collected and sent concurrently via `output.Put(ctx, batch)`.
 However, all workers share the same `input <-chan batbq.Message` and the same `output Putter`.
 Both, data source and output, must be concurrency-safe by supporting concurrent calls of `Ack()`, `Nack(error)`, and `Put(ctx, batch)`.